-- a.
-Provisional If you do not have one year of teaching experience, provisional admission is possible for a maximum of two semesters.
-You must take EDA 602, EDG 606 including field placement and complete a revised P.G.P for graduate director approval during this time. - b.
-Conditional If you do not meet the GRE formula after two testings, conditional admission is possible for a maximum of two semesters during which the candidate takes EDA 602, EDG 606, EDG 605 and earns a cumulative GPA of 3.3 or higher and no grade below a B. - c.
-If you have neither the year of teaching nor meet the GRE formula, you will not be admitted into the program.
+- Provisional If you do not have one year of teaching experience, provisional admission is possible for a maximum of two semesters.
+You must take EDA 602, EDG 606 including field placement and complete a revised PGP for graduate director approval during this time. - 2.
+Conditional If you do not meet the GRE formula after two testings, conditional admission is possible for a maximum of two semesters during which the candidate takes EDA 602, EDG 606, EDG 605 and earns a cumulative GPA of 3.3 or higher and no grade below a B. - 3.
+If you have not met the year of teaching and do not meet the GRE formula, you will not be admitted into the program.

-III.
+IV.
 GENERAL PROGRAM REQUIREMENTS

-- 1. A minimum of 30 semester hours completed with a GPA of at least 3.00. - 2.
-At least 15 semester hours in courses numbered 600 and above (courses open only to graduate students).
+- A minimum of 30 semester hours completed with a GPA of at least 3.00 - 0-6 hours of individual competence development - 15 hours of core courses - a minimum of 12 hours in specialization area - 0-3 hours of electives - 2.
+At least 15 semester hours in courses numbered 600 and above